superflash41/isaFIRE/README.md

 ## Documentation

-The project's final report with our research's explanation can be found in the [`report/`](report/) folder.
+The project's working paper with our research's explanation can be found in [`preprint/`](paper/cps.pdf).
 Slides from the presentation and poster can be found on the [`presentation/`](presentation/) folder.

 ## Acknowledgements